 Students should be in their classroom and in their seats when class begins.
 Students who fail to arrive to school or class on time are considered tardy.
-The Director or Assistant Director is responsible for enforcing disciplinary action against a student any time he/she is tardy.
+7-12 students arriving after their class has started may be sent to the Prepared and Ready Area ("PAR") until the start of the next class.
+The Dean of Students is responsible for enforcing disciplinary action against a student any time he/she is tardy.
 In some cases, tardy students may be marked absent.
-Excessive tardies, excused or unexcused, may result in detentions, Saturday school, in-school suspensions, meeting with Administrators/Attendance Contract, loss of eligibility for extracurricular activities, or further administrative action.
+Excessive tardies, excused or unexcused, may result in detentions, Saturday school, in-school suspensions, meeting with Administrators/Attendance Contract, loss of eligibility for extracurricular activities, loss of credit for grades 7-12, or further administrative action.